 Develop a genuine passion for the work you do and the skills you have.
 Find a career or a business that allows you to become passionate about the work you do on a daily basis.
 Instead of following your passion, bring it with you to the job.

-Remember that real success comes from being passionate about your work—not necessarily from making something you're passionate about into your life’s work.
+Remember that real success comes from being passionate about your work—not necessarily from making something you're passionate about your life’s work.